The R.E.D. Album: Other songs

+Commercial performance

-Commercial performanceThe R.E.D.
+The R.E.D.
 Album was one of the most anticipated albums of 2011.
-The album debuted at number one on the Billboard 200, with first week sales of 98,000 copies in the United States of America.
-It serves as Game's third number-one album in the US, following The Documentary (2005) and Doctor's Advocate (2006), his last album, LAX (2008), debuted at number 2 with 239,000 according to Nielsen SoundScan.
+The album debuted at number one on the Billboard 200, with first week sales of 98,000 copies in the United States of America, ousting Jay-Z and Kanye West's collaborative album, Watch the Throne, from the top position.
+It serves as Game's third number-one album in the US and his final number one Billboard 200 album in his career, following The Documentary (2005) and Doctor's Advocate (2006), his last album, LAX (2008), debuted at number two with 239,000 according to Nielsen SoundScan.
 It also reached number one on Billboard's Top R&B/Hip-Hop Albums and Top Rap Albums charts.
 In its second week on the Billboard 200, the album fell to number 8 with well over 40,000 copies sold.
 In Canada, it entered at number 2 on the Canadian Albums Chart, with first week sales of well over 10,000 copies.
 In the United Kingdom, the album debuted at number 14 on the UK Albums Chart, with first week sales of well over 10,148 copies.
 In Austria, the album debuted at number 39 on the Austrian Albums Chart, and in Australia, the album debuted at number 12 on the Australian Albums Chart.
 In Belgian, the album debuted at number 75 on the Belgian Albums Chart (Flanders) and peaked at number 32, and in the Belgian Albums Chart (Wallonia) the album debuted at number 36.
 In Denmark, the album debuted at number 17 on the Danish Albums Chart, in the Netherlands, the album debuted at number 45 on the Dutch Albums Chart, in the France, the album debuted at number 30 on the French Albums Chart, in the Republic of Ireland, the album debuted at number 7 on the Irish Albums Chart, in New Zealand, the album debuted at number 19 on the New Zealand Albums Chart, in Norway, the album debuted at number 28 on the Norwegian Albums Chart and peaked at number 27, and in Switzerland, the album debuted at number 7 on the Swiss Albums Chart.